Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Main Results

 \subsection{Convergence onto the Conformal Fixed Point in Higher-order Tensor Renormalization Group}

-After applying GILT~\cite{hauru2018GILT} to remove local entanglement and performing the MCF~\cite{acuaviva2022MCF} for gauge-fixing, we can identify a nontrivial fixed point in HOTRG~\cite{xie2012HOTRG}, where the tensor remains almost the same after coarse-graining.
+After applying GILT~\cite{hauru2018GILT} to remove local entanglement and performing the MCF~\cite{acuaviva2022MCF} for gauge-fixing, we can identify a non-trivial fixed point in HOTRG~\cite{xie2012HOTRG}, where the tensor remains almost the same after coarse-graining.
 This fixed point from the 2D classical Ising model corresponds to the Ising CFT $\mathcal{M}(4/3)$, with a central charge of $c=1/2$~\cite{francesco2012conformal}.

-In \figref{fig:Tdiff}, we present the tensor difference $||T^{(l)}-T^{(l-2)}||$ of the coarse-grained Ising model on a 2D square lattice as a function of the HOTRG iterations near the critical temperature $T_c$ (see green dots in the figure).
-As the system approaches the critical point around step 30, the coarse-grained tensor converges to a fixed point approximately, where the tensor remains almost the same after the coarse-graining steps (with the change in the tensors being less than $3\times 10^{-4}$).
-After step 30, the tensor deviates exponentially, because the critical fixed point is an unstable fixed point, and any error from numerical error, truncation error, or fluctuation of initial values, will result in a spontaneous symmetry broken after RG iterations.
+In \figref{fig:Tdiff}, we present the tensor difference $||T^{(l)}-T^{(l-2)}||$ of the coarse-grained Ising model on a 2D square lattice as a function of the HOTRG iterations near the critical temperature $T_c$ (see purple circles in the figure).
+As the system approaches the critical point around step 30, the coarse-grained tensor approximately converges to a fixed point, where the tensor remains almost the same after the coarse-graining steps (with the change in the tensors being less than $3\times 10^{-4}$).
+After step 30, the tensor deviates exponentially, because the critical fixed point is an unstable fixed point, and any error, such as the numerical error, truncation error, or fluctuation of initial values, will result in a spontaneous symmetry broken after RG iterations.

-This behavior of first approaching and then deviating from the fixed point is a hallmark of the RG flow near a critical point that can be identified from a V-shape curve in the logarithmic plot. \figref{fig:Tdiff} also illustrates how the system evolves into distinct fixed points as the temperature is perturbed slightly.
+This behavior of first approaching and then deviating from the fixed point is a hallmark of the RG flow near a critical point that can be identified from a V-shaped curve in the logarithmic plot.
+Figure~\ref{fig:Tdiff} also illustrates how the system evolves into distinct fixed points as the temperature is slightly perturbed.
 When starting at a temperature slightly away from $T_c$ (above and below), the system does not converge as closely to the critical fixed point as the one at the critical temperature.
 The flows in both cases approach their ``perihelions'' of the fixed point around step 20.